 Bicycle Accident Statistics in Orange County

-If you have been injured in an Orange County bicycle accident, you are not alone.
-More than a thousand people are injured in countywide bike crashes each year.
-According to the California Highway Patrol, there were 13 traffic deaths and 1,315 injuries sustained in Orange County bicycle accidents in the year 2011.
-Orange County cities that had the most bicycle injury accidents include Huntington Beach (168), Santa Ana (161), Anaheim (121) and Newport Beach (92).
-Many of these accidents could have been prevented if only the driver involved exercised due care.
+More than a thousand people are injured in Countywide bike crashes each year.
+According to the California Highway Patrol, 13 traffic deaths and 1,315 injuries were sustained in Orange County bicycle accidents in recent years.
+Orange County cities that had the most bicycle injury accidents include Huntington Beach (168), Santa Ana (161), Anaheim (121), and Newport Beach (92).
+Many of these accidents could have been prevented if only the driver exercised due care.

 Driver Negligence and Bicycle Accidents in Orange County

 A significant number of Orange County bicycle accidents result from driver negligence.
-Motorists often fail to look for bicycles before changing lanes or making a turn.
-Drivers who are impaired, distracted, fatigued or speeding may fail to even notice a bicyclist before it's too late.
-Some of the common causes of bike accidents include drivers failing to see bicyclists; failing to judge a bicyclist's speed or path; driving carelessly or at a high rate or speed; passing bicyclists too close.
-The most dangerous types of crashes for cyclists are those that take place at or near an intersection.
-Some of the common scenarios we have seen in bike accident cases involve:
+Motorists often fail to look for bicycles before changing lanes or turning.
+Drivers impaired, distracted, fatigued, or speeding may fail to notice a bicyclist before it’s too late.
+Some common causes of bike accidents include drivers failing to see bicyclists, failing to judge a bicyclist’s speed or path, driving carelessly or at a high rate of speed, and passing bicyclists too close.
+The most dangerous crashes for cyclists are those that occur at or near an intersection.
+Some of the common scenarios that our Orange County Bicycle Accident Lawyers have seen in bike accident cases involve:

 - Bike lane intrusions on the part of drivers.

 - Drivers turning into the path of bicyclists.